 First, that the Griefbot is to static and does not let the deceased evolve like he or she would have in real life.
 E.g. when someone dies in times where same sex marriage is not accepted, in real life he or she might have come to accept this, but the Griefbot does not automatically.
 Creating an image of the deceased as a conservative and maybe even discriminatory person.

 On the other hand, as griefbots are self learning, they can also evolve the deceased into a person he or she was not in real life, e.g. becoming discriminatory on the basis of the information that is fed to the griefbot after death of the actual person.

-In Europe (for example) data collections have to be GDPR - compliant.
-Do you think that your technology is compliant?
+In Europe data collections have to be GDPR - compliant.
+Do you think that the technology is compliant?
 How do you know?
-Did you provide for the appropriate measures to make sure compliancy is in place?
+Did the technology provide for the appropriate measures to make sure compliancy is in place?

 An example: GriefbotPrivacy is not the same as data protection.

 Privacy as a fundamental human right is embedded in national and international constitutions and conventions.
 For the EU important pieces of legislation are the Charter of Fundamental Human Rights of the European Union and the European Convention on Human Rights.
 On the basis of art.
 8 of the European Convention on Human Rights an invasion of privacy can be justified, if it is foreseen by law, on the basis of one of the interests mentioned in article 8 (2) and is necessary in a democratic society.
 This is judged on the basis of 2 principles, proportionality and subsidiarity.
 Proportionality means that you can reach the purpose with the measures you take and subsidiarity means that no less invasive means are possible.